upeshv/Bakery-Website/README.md

 # Responsive Bakery Website Only Homepage

-Responsive HTML page with toogle menu, and two dynamic slider on the page.
+Responsive HTML page with a toggle menu, and two dynamic sliders on the page.
 With background parallax images on the page.